Robpol86/robpol86.com/docs/posts/2025/2025-07-23-truenas-scale-telegraf.md

 The way Telegraf's health endpoint is implemented is a bit confusing.
 If Telegraf isn't able to send metrics to InfluxDB, they pile up in its internal memory buffer.
 When the number of buffered metrics crosses a threshold (configured in `outputs.health.compares`) the health endpoint starts responding with an http 503 error (typically 5 minutes after InfluxDB has gone down).
-When InfluxDB is restored Telegraf will re-send these buffered metrics and the health check will return to a http 200 OK state.
+When InfluxDB is restored Telegraf will re-send these buffered metrics and the health check will return to an http 200 OK state.
 ```